EVerest/libocpp/doc/ocpp_16_README.md

 ## Integration with EVerest

-This library is automatically integrated as the OCPP and OCPP201 module within [everest-core](https://github.com/EVerest/everest-core) - the complete software stack for your charging station.
-It is recommended to use EVerest together with this OCPP implementation.
+The libocpp OCPP 1.6 module is automatically integrated within [everest-core](https://github.com/EVerest/everest-core) — the complete software stack for your charging station.

-### Run OCPP1.6 with EVerest

-If you run libocpp with OCPP1.6 with EVerest, the build process of [everest-core](https://github.com/EVerest/everest-core) will take care of installing all necessary dependencies for you.
+When you run libocpp with OCPP 1.6 through EVerest, the build process of everest-core handles the installation of all necessary dependencies.
+This includes initializing the device model database using the [config.json](/config/v16/config.json) file.

-## Integrate this library with your Charging Station Implementation for OCPP

-OCPP is a protocol that affects, controls and monitors many areas of a charging station's operation.
+## Standalone Integration

-If you want to integrate this library with your charging station implementation, you have to register a couple of **callbacks** and integrate **event handlers**.
-This is necessary for the library to interact with your charging station according to the requirements of OCPP.
+If you wish to integrate libocpp's OCPP 1.6 implementation directly into your charging station software without using the full EVerest stack, you'll need to register several **callbacks** and implement **event handlers**.
+This allows libocpp to interact with your charging station according to OCPP requirements.

+### Key Integration Points

-Libocpp needs registered **callbacks** in order to execute control commands defined within OCPP (e.g Reset.req or RemoteStartTransaction.req)
+1. **Callbacks**: Register these to allow libocpp to execute control commands defined in OCPP (e.g., Reset.req or RemoteStartTransaction.req).

-The implementation must call **event handlers** of libocpp so that the library can track the state of the charging station and trigger OCPP messages accordingly (e.g. MeterValues.req , StatusNotification.req)
+2. **Event Handlers**: Implement these so your software can call libocpp's event handlers, enabling the library to track the charging station's state and trigger appropriate OCPP messages (e.g., MeterValues.req, StatusNotification.req).

-Your reference within libocpp to interact is a single instance to the class [ChargePoint](include/ocpp/v16/charge_point.hpp) for OCPP 1.6.
+The main interface for integration is the [ChargePoint](include/ocpp/v16/charge_point.hpp) class.

 ### Overview of the required callbacks and events and what libocpp expects to happen